 Who can participate in the family council?

-If you are a parent or guardian of a current Roxbury Prep student, you are welcome to join the council!
+If you are a parent or guardian of a current Roxbury Prep student, you are welcome to join the council at any time during the school year!

 What if I have multiple children at different Roxbury Prep campuses?